For several years, I was a soldier-medic in the U.S. Army. I saw countless military and family members. Now I am a

 As for myself, I don't care about Army regulation anymore.
 Actually, that's not true.
 There's one thing that keeps getting under my skin.
 It's good old AR 670-1.
 AR 670-1 is pretty long, but part of it says that mixing military attire with civilian attire is a no-go.
 When someone—military or civilian—breaks this rule, it still irks me.

 For example, when I see a someone wearing jeans with an ASU coat, I cringe.
-It's ghastly sight to behold but there's nothing I can do about it.
-I'm guessing that one will follow me to my grave.
+It's a ghastly sight to behold but there's nothing I can do about it.
+I guess that one will follow me to my grave.

 I talked about pain in another article.
 Compared to a lot of other occupations, the military spends a lot of time outside.
 It can be simple PT (Physical Training), deployment to the other side of the world, or FTX (Field Training Exercise).
 Field Training Exercise is a battle simulation to train military personnel.
 It includes plenty of time carrying heavy stuff and sweating under the sun.

 While still in the Army, it's easy to work through it all to accomplish the mission.
 However, after discharge, there is no mission.
 Whether you are discharged in your twenties or fifties, you're going from civilian (non-military) to veteran (ex-military).

 Whatever you are doing in life, time will wear you down.
 There is no escape; time happens to everyone.
 Military service just makes the grind tougher and the reality clearer.

 5. Life After the Army Is Boring

 While I was a medic, a specialist (we'll call him SPC) who recently came back from combat told me that he was “bored.”
 He acknowledged that hated his time in combat but since he had returned stateside all he wanted to do was go back.
 The daily grind of our current duty station was pointless to him.